 Last but Not Least

 Worldwide disease epidemics are mentioned in the same context with the other horsemen in Revelation 6:1-8 and in the three Gospel accounts of Matthew, Mark and Luke, because they are successive.
 Multiple millions of people will perish from sickness and disease if they survive the ravaging effects of nuclear bombardment and subsequent starvation.
 This will bring the total death toll of all four horsemen to one fourth of all mankind.
-With the world population over 7 billion people, this number could conceivably approach 2 billion!
+With the world population over 7.8 billion people, this number could conceivably reach 2 billion!

-We have repeatedly emphasized in our literature that the only reason for this type of extreme punishment is man’s unabated rebellion toward his Creator God.
+We have repeatedly emphasized in our literature that the only reason for this type of extreme punishment is man’s unabated rebellion against his Creator God.
 Despite this self-inflicted genocide, man refuses to obey God and submit to His rule, the only way that can bring true peace and happiness with joy unmeasured (John 10:10).